-3.3 Risk Profile
+3.5 Risk Profile

-Windsor, the first Cypriot Investment Firm in its field, offers products and market making services to retail and corporate clients from over 80 countries worldwide.
+WB offers products and market making services to retail and professional clients.
 The Company provides clients the ability to trade with financial instruments.
 As a market maker, the Company acts as the counterparty to clients' trades.
 The exposures resulting from its market making activities are consequently hedged based on the Company's Risk Management Policy.